 Spreading with a Low Canopy.

 Longevity 40 to 60 years.

-Leaves Elliptic to Oval, Blue Green, No Change, Evergreen.
+Leaves Elliptic to Oval, Bluish Green or Silver or Gray Green, No Change, Evergreen.

 White.
 Flowers in Spring or Summer.
 Has perfect flowers (male and female parts in each flower).